Superfy supported DCU Alpha with their campus sustainability objectives and provided a potential cost saving of over 45%

-In phase one of the project, a total of 29 bins, ranging from 100 litre, up to 1,100 litre were fitted with Superfy fill level sensors to provide real time and accurate fill levels for each bin.
+In phase one of the project, all bins ranging from 100 litre up to 1,100 litre were fitted with Superfy fill level sensors to provide real time and accurate fill levels for each bin.
 The sensors provide regular updates to the Superfy platform DCU Alpha to monitor and review the waste generation trends on a hourly basis.
-As bins have been collected, the fill level of each bin is automatically recorded, to highlight the overall collection efficiency.
-This figure enables the calculation of the potential cost savings for DCU Alpha, based on either reducing their bin capacity and/or modifying their collection schedule.
+As bins have been collected, the fill level of each bin is automatically recorded to highlight the overall collection efficiency.
+This figure enables the calculation of the potential cost savings for DCU Alpha based on either reducing their bin capacity and/or modifying their collection schedule.

 The initial results highlighted a saving potential of over 45%* which only applies to the costs incurred by DCU Alpha.
 Further operational savings can be gained by the waste collector, if a more efficient collection service was applied and by the facility maintenance company, if internal bins were only emptied when needed to.

-“The real time and accurate analytics provided by the Superfy platform will be a crucial tool to enable us to measure our improvements, both for the environment and our operational costs."
+“The real-time and accurate analytics provided by the Superfy platform will be a crucial tool to measure our improvements for both our environment and operational costs."

 Facilities Manager, DCU Alpha

-Commenting on the project, Aidan Kearns, Facilities Manager for DCU Alpha said “We are delighted to be supported by Superfy’s sustainability, waste and recycling platform.
-As an organisation supporting many innovative and leading edge companies, it important that DCU Alpha match the ethos and ambitions of these companies with an equally innovative and sustainable campus.
+“We are delighted to be supported by Superfy’s sustainability, waste and recycling platform.
+As an organisation supporting many innovative and leading edge companies, it is important that DCU Alpha match the ethos and ambitions of these companies with an equally innovative and sustainable campus waste management system.
 Superfy is helping us understand how we can improve our sustainability initiatives, in particular around waste and recycling.
-The potential savings already identified have been significant and as we move to a more sustainable campus, the real time and accurate analytics provided by the Superfy platform will be a crucial tool to enable us to measure our improvements, both for the environment and our operational costs.”
+The potential savings already identified have been significant and as we move to a more sustainable campus, the real-time and accurate analytics provided will enable us to better measure our improvements for environment and operational costs.”